niksheridan/niksheridan.github.io/_posts/2024-10-20-post-terraform-wrapping.md

 }
 ```

-Assign values to these vars
+Assign values to these vars from some files in a common directory:

 ```shell
 $ ls -l vars/dev